SABA (hygiene products)

-A/S SABA, later SABA Mölnlycke A/S (1986–1996), Sca Mölnlycke, Sca Hygiene Products, and Essity, was a Norwegian company that produced hygiene products such as menstrual pads, tampons, diapers, incontinence products and wet wipes.
-The company was established in 1945 at Råel in the present-day municipality of Tønsberg, Vestfold og Telemark.
+A/S SABA, later SABA Mölnlycke A/S (1986–1996), was a Norwegian company that produced hygiene products such as menstrual pads, tampons, diapers, incontinence products and wet wipes.
+The company later became part of Sca Mölnlycke, Sca Hygiene Products, and Essity in turn; the name Saba is currently owned by Essity and used for a brand of feminine care products.
+The company was established in 1945 at Råel in the present-day municipality of Tønsberg, Vestfold.
 For a time, Saba had several hundred employees and was considered a cornerstone company in the district.

 In 1968, Saba was acquired by the Swedish industrial company Mölnlycke AB.
 In 1996, SCA (Svenska Cellulosa Aktiebolaget) acquired Mölnlycke, and with it Saba.
 SCA later spun off its hygiene products into the Essity brand in 2017.
 Production in Tønsberg ceased in 2002, and in 2007 the last employees moved from Tønsberg to the head office in Oslo.

 History

 In 1940, Arne Gravdahl, who ran a transport business and general store in Andebu, began producing modern menstrual pads.
 The first mass-produced menstrual pads came on the market around 1900, but disposable menstrual pads did not replace homemade cloths and improvised menstrual protection until the 1950s.
 Gravdahl and Olav Breian began their business in a garage in Øvre Råel in what was then Sem municipality, about 3 km outside the city.
 Five years later, Gravdahl and Gunnar Nissen Brager (1903–1988) from Røa in Oslo established the Saba factory in what had originally been a harpoon factory.
 In 1951, they began operations in a new building, but when it was destroyed by fire in 1952, a 1000 m2 brick building with new machinery was constructed.

 In 1968, the family business was acquired by its Swedish competitor Mölnlycke, a company based outside Gothenburg that was founded as a weaving mill in 1849.
 Saba had already entered into a partnership with Mölnlycke in 1960 for the exclusive right to sell the tampon brand o.b. in Norway.
 In 1962, a cooperative agreement was signed for the production and sale of diapers.
 In 1968 Saba became a subsidiary of the Swedish industrial company.
 Saba manufactured, marketed and sold Mölnlycke's products in Norway.
 Mölnlycke, in turn, was acquired by SCA in 1975.

 From the late 1960s, operations at Saba were divided into divisions.
 In Tønsberg, there were four divisions in the 1980s: the consumer division (marketing), central administration (personnel and finance department), production, and engineering (development and construction of machinery).
 In Halden, technical and chemical products such as hair and skin care products, cleaning agents, adhesives and other products were manufactured.

 The company's general manager in 1988 was Trygve Nagel-Johansen.

 In 1996, SCA took over Mölnlycke and Saba.
 In 1999 SCA decided to split off the engineering division and sold it to the Italian company GDM, which makes machines for disposable diapers.